 That depends on which area in camp you work.
 Many of our staff work in one of the program areas (such as Aquatics, Handicrafts, or Nature) and are directly involved in merit badge instruction.
 These staff members spend their days working with the Scouts and leaders, teaching them specialized skills.
 Most people associate being on camp staff with being a merit badge counselor, but at Camp Raven Knob, merit badge counselors constitute only sixty percent of our whole staff.
 The rest of the camp staff can be found selling snacks in the Trading Post, answering telephones in the Administration Building, preparing food in the Dining Hall, maintaining the camp property and its equipment, keeping Scoutmasters happy, building campfires, leading Vespers services, constructing new facilities, advising the Program Director, or hard at work at many other jobs!
 At Camp Raven Knob, there is always a place for you to work!

 4. So, is it a "real" job?

 It sure is!
 Unlike other real jobs, however, we have more fun.
 Just like a real job, you will have a specific job description, a supervisor that you must report to, deadlines, regulations, policies, procedures, and best of all, a paycheck!
-From June to August, Camp Raven Knob is a large business, with a clientele of over 5,000 people, an employee base of 150 people and a corporate campus of 3,200 acres.
+From June to August, Camp Raven Knob is a large business, with a clientele of over 5,000 people, an employee base of 150 people, and a corporate campus of 3,200 acres.
 Our clients are found throughout the United States, but are concentrated along the southern east coast.
-Just like a "regular" business, Camp Raven Knob employs professionals in marketing, webpage design, program development, business administration, education, and counseling to continually develop and enrich one of the largest and most successful Boy Scout summer camp in the nation.
+Just like a "regular" business, Camp Raven Knob employs professionals in marketing, webpage design, program development, business administration, education, and counseling to continually develop and enrich one of the largest and most successful Boy Scout summer camps in the nation.
 Although it is a summer camp, the Camp Raven Knob Program Committee works with the Camp Director and Program Director year round to develop new programs and promote the summer camp.

 5. Excuse me, but you said PAYCHECK?